 - Using reflexology after labour can promote healing of episiotomies, encourage breast milk production and can help relieve urinary retention.

-Regular treatments can help moma to cope better during pregnancy and also helps her to prepare mentally and physically for labour and the new arrival.
+Regular treatments can help mom to cope better during pregnancy and also helps her to prepare mentally and physically for labour and the new arrival.

-There are a number of pregnancy related conditions where we would not recommend using reflexology.
-These include:
+There are a number of pregnancy related conditions where Reflexology would not be recommended, These include: